Xuan0876/FSUIPC-HTTP-Wrapper-Server/README.txt

-A HTTP Wrapper for reading FSUIPC simulator variables, written in C.
+An HTTP Wrapper for reading FSUIPC simulator variables, written in C.
 Feature: efficient, minimal, taking ~1MB of RAM with <10ms response time (depending on the request).
 Usage: See provided DemoRequest.txt and DemoResponse.txt.